Neuro Presentation Design: How Eye Path Control can dramatically improve your presentations

 - Remove the table and enjoy the rule of thirds!

-When you create slides, you need to make sure the slides hit the original communication objective.
+When you start creating an effective presentation in PowerPoint, you need to make sure the slides hit the original communication objective.
 If you are creating slides to be read (self-standing), then they’ll need to pass the message to the reader without any speaker.
 If you are preparing the slides for your speech, then you need lean slides, and they will probably be incomprehensible without the speaker.